Introduction to Community Care

 11.1 Eligible persons where an eligible need has been identified

-Trusts are under a duty to make direct payments if requested.
+Trusts are under a duty to make direct payments if requested provided that the person requesting the direct payment is eligible and provided that certain criteria are met.
 Certain people cannot receive direct payments, such as those who have a mental illness and are still subject to conditions under the MHO'86 and those who are subject to certain criminal justice measures.

 Direct payments are governed by the Carers and Direct Payments (NI) Act 2002 and The Personal Social Services and Children’s Services (Direct Payments) Regulations (NI) 2004.
 Guidance is also in place.

-Service users who are unable to ‘consent’ to the Direct Payments Scheme (due to lack of capacity) cannot benefit from the scheme.
+Currently, service users who are unable to ‘consent’ to the Direct Payments Scheme (due to lack of capacity) cannot benefit from the scheme unless an ‘authorised person’ is appointed by the Office of Care and Protection to receive and manage the direct payments on their behalf.
 This places a considerable number of service users and their carers under a disadvantage in respect of choice for service provision.
 The recent judicial review judgement PF and JF’s Application for Judicial Review highlighted this restriction in the legislation.

 Following the PF and JF judgement the DHSSPSNI issued Guidance, ‘Direct payments for Persons who lack Capacity to Consent’, which states that the legislation will be amended to enable another person to receive direct payments on behalf of a person with eligible needs who lacks capacity to consent to the receipt of payments.
+It is intended these changes will be implemented when new mental health and mental capacity legislation is introduced in Northern Ireland within the next couple of years.
 Interim arrangements have been put in place under this Directive.
 The Law Centre’s community care legal advice service can give advice and assistance.

 A person to whom direct payments are made must be willing and able to manage them alone or with assistance.
 S/he must retain control of the arrangements.
 S/he remains accountable for the way in which the money is used.